 To avoid problems and potential liability, if a franchisee or franchisor wishes to get someone else to sell a business on their behalf then they should instruct a licensed real estate agent to undertake the task.
-There must be transparency in relation to this matter otherwise you could run foul of the Real Estate Agents Act – and the consequences are severe.
+There must be transparency in relation to this matter otherwise you could breach the Act – and the consequences are severe.

 If you are looking for a simple business opportunity with low risk and a high profit margin then Crest’s cleaning franchise opportunities tick every...